MTDzi/pybind_experiments/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Now we're all set to build the project.
+Now we have the virtualenv ready and activated, let's move to the next step.

 ### Getting `pybind11`